KlenschLucas/blogfin/content/Code/2023-08-06-guide-to-using-software-principals.md

 ---

-## Section II.
-Designing the Health System Architecture
+## 2. Designing the Health System Architecture

 Designing a robust and scalable architecture is critical to building a successful health system with machine learning capabilities.
 In this section, we'll explore the chosen architectural pattern, component interactions, and create a modular design using TypeScript code examples and Mermaid diagrams.